madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 []
 ```

-It's seem to work but we have not data in SQlite database yet.
+It's seems to work but we have not data in SQlite database yet.
 Let's continue to add them.

 ### Create

-We'll first define an **interface** which define properties we should receive from POST query.
+We'll first define an **interface** which defines properties we should receive from POST query.
 We only want to receive `name` property as `String`.
 We'll use this interface to cast `req.body` object properties.
-This will prevent user to inject a parameters who we not want to save in database.
+This will prevent user to inject parameters who we do not want to save in the database.
 This is a good practice.

 ```ts
 // lib/models/node.model.ts